korchasa/speelka-agent/documents/architecture.md

 5. MCP Connector → tool exec
 6. Tool results → Chat
 7. Token check/compaction
+   - Compaction only affects the message stack/context.
+It does **not** decrease or reset `TotalTokens` or `TotalCost`, which are always cumulative for the session.
 8. Repeat until answer
 9. Response → User